-Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site Mammals American badger Taxidea taxus None SC N/A A variety of habitat types with friable soils for digging.
-Unlikely: the site does not contain burrow habitat for this species; no evidence of American badger was observed in the site.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 8 miles northwest of the site.
-Pallid bat Antrozous pallidus None SC N/A Open and dry habitats with rocky areas for roosting.
-Unlikely: pallid bat may fly over or forage in the site on occasion.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 1 mile southwest of the site.
-Salt-marsh harvest mouse Reithrodontomys raviventris E E N/A Saline emergent wetlands dominated by pickleweed.
+Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site Salt-marsh harvest mouse Reithrodontomys raviventris E E N/A Saline emergent wetlands dominated by pickleweed.
 Unlikely: the project site does not contain suitable emergent wetland habitat for this species.
-There are no occurrences of the Salt-marsh harvest mouse recorded in the CNDDB (2020) in the search area.
-Reptiles & Am phibians Scaron area.
-California tiger salamander Ambystoma californiense Т T N/A Seasonal water bodies without fish (i.e., vernal pools and stock ponds) and grassland/ woodland habitats with summer refugia (i.e., burrows).
+There are no occurrences of the salt-marsh harvest mouse recorded in the CNDDB (2021) in the search area.
+Reptiles & Ar nphibians California tiger salamander Ambystoma californiense Т Т N/A Seasonal water bodies without fish (i.e., vernal pools and stock ponds) and grassland/ woodland habitats with summer refugia (i.e., burrows).
 Unlikely: there is no suitable California tiger salamander breeding habitat in or near the site.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 10.5 miles southwest of the site.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 10 miles southwest of the site.
 The site is not within designated critical habitat for California tiger salamander (USFWS, 2011).
 California red- legged frog Rana aurora draytonii Т SC N/A Lowlands and foothills in or near permanent sources of deep water with dense, shrubby or emergent riparian vegetation.
-Unlikely: there is no suitable habitat for California red-legged frog in the project site.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 7.5 miles northwest of the site.
+Unlikely: there is no suitable habitat for California red-legged frog in the site.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 3.5 miles southwest of the site.
 The site is not within designated critical habitat for California red-legged frog (USFWS, 2006).
+Green sea turtle Chelonia mydas Т None N/A Tropical and subtropical waters along continental coasts.
+Unlikely: the site does not provide suitable habitat for this species.
+There are no occurrences of green sea turtle recorded in the CNDDB (2021) in the search area.
+Red-bellied newt Taricha rivularis None SC N/A Coastal forests; breeds in streams Unlikely: the site does not provide suitable habitat for red-bellied newt.
+The nearest occurrence of this species in the CNDDB (2021) is a historical record (1977) for which the precise location is not known.
+It is mapped in the CNDDB in a broad area approximately 6 miles northwest of the site.